-- 1) Learning about membrane model systems for neutron reflectivity and the various factors that contribute to a successful biological experiment. - 2) Structural characterization of tethered lipid bilayer membranes (tBLM) formed on a gold surface.
-This includes: - the characterization of bilayer thickness. - the determination of the headgroup hydration - the determination of the bilayer completeness - · the determination of the area per lipid - the measurement of the thickness of the hydration layer between the bilayer and the substrate. - 3) Adding a protein (PlyCB) to the tBLM and measure protein adsorption.
-This protein is known to embed either in the hydrocarbon core of the lipid bilayer, or to associate peripherally with the membrane, depending on the lipid composition of the bilayer.
-The experiment will determine the protein envelope and location using a membrane composed of 70:30 POPC: POPS. - 4) Learning about the optimal number of isotopic solvent contrasts per condition to be measured during the biological reflectometry experiment.
+- 1) Learning about membrane model systems for neutron reflectivity and the various factors that contribute to a successful biological experiment. - 2) Structural characterization of tethered lipid bilayer membranes (tBLM) formed on either a silicon oxide or titanium oxide interface.
+This includes: - · the characterization of bilayer thickness. - the determination of the headgroup hydration - the determination of the bilayer completeness - the determination of the area per lipid - the measurement of the thickness of the hydration layer between the bilayer and the substrate. - 3) Adding a protein (BSA) to the tBLM and measure protein adsorption.
+This protein is known to interact with defects in the lipid bilayer, and is therefore used as a quality control for bilayer preparations.
+The experiment will determine the protein envelope and location using a membrane composed of 70:30 POPC:POPG. - 4) Learning about the optimal number of isotopic solvent contrasts per condition to be measured during the biological reflectometry experiment.